alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

-- TODO: Consider adding `this.api.triggerLocal()`
-and `this.api.forwardLocal()` to send events that don't bubble.

 - TODO: Make stress test pages with tons of nesting, elements, updates, etc...

 - TODO: Consider: Adding `this.api.makeSVG()`
 like `this.api.getSVG()` with all the replacment stuff.

-- TODO: Consider: next major version: change `<bitty-#-# data-send="SIGNAL">`
-`<bitty-#-# data-init="SIGNAL">` since
-that key exists now and is a little more inline with the functionality.

-- TODO: Consider: `this.api.getData("KEY")`
-which would get a data key either in the element or pull from the first ancestor that has it.
-(After some initial consideration this isn't something to implement at this point.
-Need more interactions to see if something like this can be done in generic enough of a way that it makes sense without adding a bunch of overhead.

 - TODO: Consider: adding the state object that has built-in `.isReady()` promise check.